Discover fishing harbors, meandering rivers, historic pre-Revolutionary sites, and classic New England towns.

-Situated where the Machias and East Machias river meet Machias Bay, East Machias is a lovely historic village.
-Enjoy the village’s thirty-two landmark buildings, and perhaps stay in one of the several charming inns and B&Bs in the area.
+Situated where the Machias and East Machias rivers meet Machias Bay, East Machias is a lovely historic village.
+Enjoy the village’s thirty-two landmark buildings, and perhaps stay in one of the area’s several charming inns and B&Bs.
 Visit the East Machias Aquatic Research Center, operated by the Downeast Salmon Federation.

 A small coastal fishing village where lobstermen, scallop draggers, mussel draggers, urchin divers, and clammers still go down to the sea to make their living.
 This mostly rural area is also home to Welch Farm, a family-owned blueberry farm where visitors are invited to learn about the history of blueberry farming in Maine; visit the Welch Farm website to schedule a tour in advance.

-While you are here, be sure to visit Roque Bluffs, State Park.
-A beautiful, half-mile crescent of sand and pebbles along Englishman Bay is backed by the shallow waters of 60-acre Simpson Pond, allowing for bracing saltwater swims and much warmer freshwater soaks.
+While you are here, visit Roque Bluffs, State Park.
+A beautiful half-mile crescent of sand and pebbles along Englishman Bay is backed by the shallow waters of 60-acre Simpson Pond, allowing for bracing saltwater swims and much warmer freshwater soaks.
 The sand/pebble beach here is an unusual geologic feature along the coast.
-It resulted from an accumulation of sediment that eroded from a prominent glacial moraine lying to the east.
-There is a bedrock outcrop at the eastern end of the beach where visitors can see glacial striations.
+It resulted from an accumulation of sediment eroded from a prominent glacial moraine lying east.
+There is a bedrock outcrop at the beach’s eastern end where visitors can see glacial striations.

 To help you plan your trip we provide information on drive time and distances to and around the region.
 Plus info on other commercial transportation options.